 Repealing the offenses in the Education Code, which are Class C misdemeanors and heard primarily in justice, municipal, and constitutional county courts, would result in a loss of court cost revenue to the state from these cases.
 Including cases from Dallas and Fort Bend Truancy courts, and justice and municipal courts, there were 93,786 complaints of failure to attend school and 78,440 complaints of parent contributing to nonattendance in fiscal year 2014, for a total of 172,226 cases.
 The Office of Court Administration estimated that 50 percent of both of these types of cases result in a conviction or deferred disposition, both of which result in the assessment of court costs.
 Applying the 50 percent conviction rate would yield 86,113 cases in which court costs are assessed (172,226 x 0.5=86,113).
 The state portion of court costs assessed on these cases is \$54 per case.
 The number of cases with court costs assessed, multiplied by the court cost per case would yield \$4,650,102 (86,113 x \$54=\$4,650,102).
-Assuming a collection rate to the assessed court costs of 50% would equal \$2,325,051 in lost court cost revenue per year (\$4,650,102 x 0.5=\$2,325,051).
+Assuming a collection rate to the assessed court costs of 50 percent would equal \$2,325,051 in lost court cost revenue per year (\$4,650,102 x 0.5=\$2,325,051).
 This would be partially offset by reductions in court caseloads.

 Requiring these cases to go through juvenile courts as CINS would increase the number of referrals to juvenile courts and local juvenile probation departments.
 Some portion of those juveniles referred would be placed on deferred prosecution or probation supervision.
 Of current referrals to juvenile court for CINS for truancy or failure to attend school, 37 percent are currently placed on deferred prosecution or probation supervision for an average length of stay of 155 days.
 Because some of these cases currently only go to juvenile court for the third or subsequent offense, it is assumed that a smaller percentage of the total number of cases would end up on deferred prosecution or probation supervision if they were all referred to juvenile court only.
-Assuming the progressive sanctions described in the bill decreased the number of referrals to juvenile court by 33 percent, there would be 61,899 cases referred to juvenile court.
-Assuming that 12 percent of those were placed on deferred prosecution or probation for 155 days each, there would be an additional 1,151,317 days of supervision per year.
-Using the \$5.40 cost per day to the state for basic supervision for juveniles, as included in the General Appropriations Act, this would result in an additional cost of \$6,217,111 per year.
-This bill goes into effect September 1, 2015, and this estimate assumes it would take about a month for juveniles to begin supervision, and not all of those placed on supervision would complete the entire length of stay within the fiscal year; therefore, the first year costs would be approximately \$4,538,491.
+It is assumed that the required progressive truancy interventions would reduce the number of referrals to juvenile court by 50 percent.
+Independently, eliminating the ability to refer a child to juvenile court after only three unexcused absences could also reduce the referrals to juvenile court.
+However, this analysis assumes that those who would be referred for fewer than 10 absences would already be included in the reductions attributed to the progressive truancy interventions.
+Therefore, assuming 50 percent or 46,893 of former failure to attend school cases were referred to juvenile court, and that 12 percent of those ended up on deferred prosecution or probation for 155 days each, there would be an additional 872,210 days of supervision per year.
+Using the \$5.40 cost per day to the state for basic supervision for juveniles, as included in the General Appropriations Act, this would result in an additional cost of \$4,709,933 per year.
+This bill goes into effect September 1, 2015, and this estimate assumes it would take about a month for juveniles to begin supervision, and not all of those placed on supervision would complete the entire length of stay within the fiscal year; therefore, the first year costs would be approximately \$3,438,251.